SeunMatt/precommit4j/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The Python package is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## CHANGE LOG

+### v2.0.0
+- Switched from using Ruby on Rails to Python to reduce the dependencies required when using it in a CI/CD pipeline

+### v1.0.0
+- The initial version